walterbrunetti/playground/auth/readme.md

 ### JWT
 JSON Web Token is an open industry standard used to share information between two entities.
+JWT is a protocol for generating signed tokens containing claims.
+Claims is any information that you can represent in JSON-like format.
 The tokens are signed either using a private secret or a public/private key.

 ```